peaBerberian/wasp-hls/README.md

   - [x] SCORE: Considered both to select a variant and to determine if a quality is better when "fast-switching".
-  - [ ] STABLE-VARIANT-ID: Not really needed for now (only for content steering?) used.
+  - [ ] STABLE-VARIANT-ID: Not really needed for now (only for content steering?)
   - [ ] AVERAGE-BANDWIDTH: Not used yet.
-I don't know if it's useful yet.
+I don't know if it's useful yet for us.
   - [ ] SUPPLEMENTAL-CODECS: In our web use case, I'm not sure if this is only useful for track selection API or if filtering also needs to be done based on this.